From Hänschen to digital Hans

 A childhood without a computer - the best start into the digital world

-We will think about how Hänschen develops into a Hans who sovereign deals with digital media - and knows how to exploit the great opportunities of digitality.
-Because for us: "What Hans does not learn, Hans can calmly learn."
-The buzzword of deceleration should hold in the educational debate, because especially digital media can undermine learning processes with their speed, overstimulation and superficiality.
+We will think about how Hänschen develops into a Hans who sovereign deals with digital media - and knows how to take advantage of digital opportunities.
+Because for us the following applies: "What Hänschen doesn't learn, Hans can learn in peace."
+The buzzword of deceleration should find its way into the education debate, because digital media in particular can undermine learning processes with their speed, sensory overload and superficiality.

-And especially for small children: "If you explain something to them, they just go to sleep," explains neurobiologist Prof. Gertraud Teuchert-Noodt, "and this sleep is very important, because a lot of it happens in the brain."
-The success learning is dependent on an "inner rhythm", slowness in the learning process is an advantage.
-Anyone who mixes up this rhythm will no longer be able to "put school classes on the right track for an hour", according to the emeritus neurobiologist.
+And especially with young children: "If you explain something to them, they will simply sleep away," explains neurobiologist Prof. Gertraud Teuchert-Noodt, "and this sleep is very important because a lot is going on in the brain."
+The success of learning depends on an “inner rhythm”, slowness in the learning process is an advantage.
+Anyone who mixes up this rhythm will no longer be able to “get school classes on the right track with an hour of yoga,” says the emeritus neurobiologist.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!